dfenth/AndroCFG/README.md

 - `-f`/`--format` - `{coo, dot}` the graph output format. `coo` is useful for downstream ML tasks (e.g. Graph Neural Networks etc.) whereas `dot` is useful for graph visualisation.
 - `-t`/`--type` - `{fcg, cfg, hybrid}` the type of graph to output.
 The `cfg` option will produce the CFG of the entire (designed) program whereas `fcg` will output the interactions between function calls only.`hybrid` creates a graph which is a hybrid between a FCG and a CFG where methods that interact with defined nodes are expanded into CFGs.
 - `-e`/`--exp_methods` - The path to a method expansion file (used for `-t hybrid` only).
 See below for the file specification.
+- `-s`/`--special` - Specifies an extraction type which integrates with another paper.
+Choices are `cfgexplainer` from [CFGExplainer: Explaining Graph Neural Network-Based Malware Classification from Control Flow Graphs](https://ieeexplore.ieee.org/abstract/document/9833560) or `malgraph` from [MalGraph: Hierarchical Graph Neural Networks for Robust Windows Malware Detection](https://ieeexplore.ieee.org/document/9796786).
+If this option is selected no other command line options (other than `-d`) are required.

 If a `dot` file is produced it can be compiled to an image using [graphviz](https://graphviz.org/) using a command such as `dot -Tsvg <graph-file>.dot -o <output-image-name>.svg`.
 Using the `svg` format is recommended since the graphs can get large!